2023 Solar Incentives Guide for Show Low, AZ - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC offers a tax credit for a specific percentage of the cost of your solar system.
+When someone says "solar incentives," you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a specific percentage of your solar system's cost.

-The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Initially, the credit applied to 30% of the total cost — for panels, labor, equipment and accessories — although that amount may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+The credit initially covered 30% of the total cost – for panels, accessories, labor and equipment – although that amount may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the claim amount.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Show Low solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Show Low solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives